GlintonLiao/Memory-Game/README.md

 ## More About This Game

-click a card, it will filp around and stay for a while.
+Click a card, it will filp around and stay for a while.
 Try to memorize it and match to the same card with the same picture.

 Enjoy the game!